olaoluwaddmedia/requirement-analysis/README.md

 **Examples:**
 - The system should load the booking page within 3 seconds.
 - The application must support up to 1,000 concurrent users.
 - User data must be encrypted to ensure security and privacy.

+## Use Case Diagrams
+Use Case Diagrams are visual representations used in software development to show how different users (called actors) interact with a system.
+They focus on what the system should do, not how it does it.

+# Benefits of Use Case Diagrams
+1-Simplify Understanding of System Functions
+2-Enhance Communication
+3-Define System Boundaries
+4-Aid in Requirement Gathering and Validation 5-Support Design and Testing